jaipack17/Nature2D/README.md

 # About

-Nature2D is a 2D physics library designed for and on [Roblox](https://www.roblox.com/)!
+Nature2D is a 2D physics library designed for and on Roblox!
 Ever wanted to create 2D games but step back because Roblox doesn't have a built-in 2D physics engine?
 Use Nature2D to create versatile and smooth simulations and mechanics for your 2D games with minimum effort!
-Nature2D primarily uses methods of [Verlet Integration](https://en.wikipedia.org/wiki/Verlet_integration) and [Convex Hull collisions](https://en.wikipedia.org/wiki/Hyperplane_separation_theorem)!
+Nature2D primarily uses methods of [Verlet Integration](https://en.wikipedia.org/wiki/Verlet_integration) and [Convex Hull collisions](https://en.wikipedia.org/wiki/Hyperplane_separation_theorem).

-It's user friendly and supports all UI Elements!
-RigidBodies and constraints can potentially be made with almost all UI elements, from Frames to TextBoxes!
+It's user friendly and supports all UI Elements.
+RigidBodies and constraints can potentially be made with almost all UI elements, from Frames to TextBoxes.
 Collision detection and response are also handled for all UI elements by default.

-Wanna' see it in action?
-Here's a wrecking ball made with Nature2D!
+Create almost anything you can imagine.
+From bouncy boxes to destructible structures, even character movement in no time.
+Here's a wrecking ball connected to an invisible constraint knocking a few boxes off of the blue platform.

 <img src="https://github.com/jaipack17/Nature2D/blob/master/wrecking%20ball%20example.gif?raw=true" />